publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIV/pt1/m__us_usc_t19_s2432.md

     “(C) include, for each country with respect to which a waiver granted under subsection (c)(1) is in effect, a determination that continuation of the waiver applicable to that country will substantially promote the objectives of this section, and a statement setting forth his reasons for such determination.”

     Subsec. (d)(2).
 [Pub.
-L. 101–382, § 132(a)(2)(A)][/us/pl/101/382/s132/a/2/A], (C), added par.
+L. 101–382][/us/pl/101/382], § 132(a)(2)(A), (C), added par.
 (2) and struck out former par.
 (2) which authorized extension of waiver authority for 12-month period upon recommendation of President and adoption of concurrent resolution approving extension of authority and not excluding country, and provided procedures if such resolution was not adopted.

     Subsec. (d)(3), (4).
 [Pub.
-L. 101–382, § 132(a)(2)(A)][/us/pl/101/382/s132/a/2/A], struck out par.
+L. 101–382][/us/pl/101/382], § 132(a)(2)(A), struck out par.
 (3) which authorized extension of waiver authority upon recommendation of President for 60 days, and for 12 months if before end of 60-day period concurrent resolution was adopted approving extension of authority and failing to exclude particular country, and provided procedures if such resolution was not adopted, and struck out par.
 (4) which authorized extension of waiver authority for 12 months upon recommendation of President if Congress failed to adopt concurrent resolution approving extension under par.
 (3) and also failed to adopt, in 45-day period following 60-day period, concurrent resolution disapproving extension generally or with respect to particular country.

     Subsec. (d)(5).
 [Pub.
-L. 101–382, § 132(a)(2)(B)][/us/pl/101/382/s132/a/2/B], redesignated par.
+L. 101–382][/us/pl/101/382], § 132(a)(2)(B), redesignated par.
 (5) as (1).

     1979—Subsec. (c)(1).
 [Pub.
 L. 96–39][/us/pl/96/39] substituted “subsections (a) and (b)” for “subsection (a) and (b)” in provisions preceding subpar.
 (A).

  __Effective Date of 1990 Amendment__

 [Pub.
-L. 101–382, title I, § 132(d)][/us/pl/101/382/s132/d], Aug.
+L. 101–382, title I][/us/pl/101/382/tI], § 132(d), Aug.
 20, 1990, [104 Stat.
 647][/us/stat/104/647], provided that:

 >     “(1)  __In general__  __.—__